The Macedonian Vision

 • Begin a map of Paul’s Second Missionary Journey.

-• Obtain a missionary report from someone your congregation supports.
-Read this to the class and then write notes to mail to the missionary.
+• If possible, obtain a missionary report from someone your church supports.
+Read this to the children and then write notes to mail to the missionary.

 If you prefer, you can download and print the illustration of Paul provided here and then have the children write and draw on it for the review.